ibm-cloud-docs/devsecops/devsecops-tutorial.md

 Several tools in this toolchain require secrets to access privileged resources.
 An {{site.data.keyword.cloud_notm}} API key is an example of such a secret.
 All secrets should be stored securely in a secrets vault and then referenced as required by the toolchain.

 With {{site.data.keyword.cloud_notm}}, you can choose from various secrets management and data protection offerings that help you to protect your sensitive data and centralize your secret.
 The Secrets step allows you to specify which secret vault integrations will be added to your toolchain.
 Use the provided toggles to add or remove the vault integrations that you require as explained in [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-manage-secrets-ibm-cloud).
-This documentation gives you information on prerequisites and how to leverage a list of prescribed secret names otherwise known as hints.
+This documentation gives you information on prerequisites and how to use a list of prescribed secret names that are otherwise known as hints.
 By using hints in a template, a toolchain can be automatically populated with preconfigured secrets without any need to manually select these from various vault integrations that are attached to the toolchain.

 This tutorial uses IBM Secrets Manager as the vault for secrets.

 ![DevSecOps secrets options](images/devsecops-secrets-options.png){: caption="DevSecOps secrets options" caption-side="bottom"}

-Use [IBM Secrets Manager](/docs/secrets-manager?topic=secrets-manager-getting-started) to securely store and apply secrets like API keys, Image Signature or HashiCorp credentials that are part of your toolchain.
+Use [IBM Secrets Manager](/docs/secrets-manager?topic=secrets-manager-getting-started) to securely store and apply secrets, such as API keys, Image Signature, or HashiCorp credentials that are part of your toolchain.

 ![DevSecOps IBM Secrets Manager](images/devsecops-secrets-manager.png){: caption="DevSecOps IBM Secrets Manager" caption-side="bottom"}

-If you plan to use IBM Key Protect or HashiCorp vault for managing your secrets, refer to details in the [CD Toolchain Setup Guide](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-cd-compliance#ibm-key-protect)
+If you plan to use IBM Key Protect or HashiCorp Vault for managing your secrets, refer to details in the [CD Toolchain Setup Guide](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-cd-compliance#ibm-key-protect)

 ### Evidence Storage
 {: #devsecops-cd-tool-integration-evidence-storage}

 All raw compliance evidence that belongs to the application is collected in this repository.
-This repository option should only be used for evaluation purposes.
+This repository option should be used only for evaluation purposes.

 The default behavior of the toolchain is to `Use existing evidence locker`.
-The `Repository URL` field can be set to the Evidence Repository URL that was created/used for CI Toolchain.
+The `Repository URL` field can be set to the Evidence Repository URL that was created or used for the CI toolchain.
 In case you with to create new Evidence Locker for the toolchain, you can choose Create new evidence locker repository that creates a new repository as IBM hosted GRIT Repository.

-However, it is recommended to collect and store all the evidences in a Cloud {{site.data.keyword.cos_short}} bucket that can be configured as described in the following image.
+However, it is recommended to collect and store all the evidence in a Cloud {{site.data.keyword.cos_short}} bucket that can be configured as described in the following image.

 ![DevSecOps Evidence Storage](images/devsecops-cd-evidence-storage.png){: caption="DevSecOps Evidence Storage" caption-side="bottom"}